wisnu-bdd/be-go-with-auth-template/README.md

 # Backend Go With Auth Template

 A Go-based backend service template including JWT based authentication setup.
-This service provides authentication and metrics functionality through a RESTful API.
+This service provides authentication and (other future features) functionality through a RESTful API.

 ## Features